-- ► Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ Observe the limit values in the "Technical data".
+- ► Use the measuring device only for media against which the process-wetted materials are adequately resistant. - ▶ Observe the limit values in the "Technical data".

 Incorrect use

 The manufacturer is not liable for damage caused by improper or non-intended use.